 U.S. Army Corps of Engineers

 Oklahoma Department of Emergency Management

 Outage data will only be as accurate as the Utility reports it.
 We detect and adapt when a utility site breaks

 and/or reports inaccurate data but in some cases it is essentially impossible to discern the difference.
 During major

 events, We will be activly monitoring the status of many parts of PowerOutage.us including the data imports and will address

 any unhandled issues ASAP.

-Many small companies do not report outage information online, in these cases there is nothing I can do to collect this information.
+Many small companies do not report outage information online, and in these cases there is nothing we can do to collect this information.
 If your utility is one of these then you can help!
 Call them up, E-mail them, or reach out to them on social media and let them know you want to have them add a public outage reporting system.